 Elaphe now has a much better understanding of the most problematic frequencies and working points that need to be addressed on the motor level.
 They also discovered issues on vehicles, that need to be addressed in order to improve customer experience.
 The measurements enabled Elaphe to set the guidelines on how to address the NVH issues, they have already resolved many of them and are working on the remaining.

 Elaphe made significant changes to motor control algorithms and started collaborations with companies specialized in suspension system development.
 The measurements were used to evaluate the progress and Elaphe managed to eliminate practically all powertrain contributions to the cabin noise.

 This overall test gave them confidence in product quality and an advantage in communication with customers since they can present the viability of their solutions, and all the improvements that were identified and already performed.
 It also places Elaphe in a better position in the in-wheel market as development partner due to obtained know how on the system level.

 Figure 4.
 Correlation matrix between vibrations on different vehicle locations/components and cabin noise with respect to noise frequency.

 “Fast learning curve, ability to use equipment, we are familiar with from other measurements and support from Dewesoft, mostly by lending additional equipment for the most demanding measurements, enabled us to identify and characterize the critical operating conditions, “says Martin Strojnik, Head of Development at Elaphe.
 “Based on this Elaphe could set an efficient strategy for NVH reduction and monitoring of the progress.”

-This progress is one of the prerequisites for the product acceptance in the automotive market.
-It brought changes not only to motor design, but also to power electronics.
-It raised awareness towards proper vehicle design and further research on the vehicle level.
+This progress is one of the prerequisites for product acceptance in the automotive market.
+It brought changes not only to motor design but also to power electronics.
+It raised awareness of proper vehicle design and further research on the vehicle level.